Frank Seravalli

-Frank Seravalli is an American sports reporter.
-He is a Hockey Insider and President of Hockey Content at Daily Faceoff and contributor to Sportsnet and Bally Sports broadcasts of the NHL.
+Frank Seravalli (born May 7, 1988) is an American sports reporter.
+He is an ice hockey insider and former President of Hockey Content at Daily Faceoff and contributor to Sportsnet and Bally Sports broadcasts of the NHL.
 He was previously a Hockey Insider for Canadian sports network TSN.

 Early life and education

 Seravalli attended Pennsylvania State University and Columbia University.

 Career

 Seravalli joined Daily Faceoff (DFO) in June 2021, helping launch the content wing of the DailyFaceoff web site.
 In addition to breaking news and reporting as an Insider, he oversees all content aspects of the site, co-hosts the Daily Faceoff Show digital stream and the DFO Rundown podcast.
 Additionally, he is a regular contributor to Canadian sports network Rogers Sportsnet on television and Sportsnet Radio, as well as American regional broadcaster Bally Sports throughout the hockey season.

-On the morning of the 2021 NHL expansion draft, Seravalli stirred minor controversy by confirming a number of restricted free agents who had already signed deals with the new Seattle Kraken franchise, by default counting as the players drafted from their respective teams (the Kraken were allowed to draft one player from each team); some fans argued this tainted the surprise and excitement of the Kraken pretending to randomly "draft" these players on the television broadcast that night.
+On the morning of the 2021 NHL expansion draft, Seravalli stirred minor controversy by leaking most picks of the draft set to take place that evening, which some fans argued tainted the surprise and excitement of the event.

 Prior to Daily Faceoff, Seravalli served at TSN as Senior Hockey Reporter for breaking NHL news for TSN's web site.
 He regularly appeared on SportsCentre, That's Hockey, TSN Radio and other TSN Hockey specials from 2015 to 2021.

 Seravalli began his career covering the Philadelphia Flyers at the Philadelphia Daily News for six seasons from 2009 to 2015.

 In 2019, Seravalli was elected as president of the Professional Hockey Writers' Association (PHWA).

+On May 1st, Frank was honored with his first strain name, 'Frank The Stank' an AutoFem strain from fellow hockey fan, Happy Bird Seeds.
+Four days later, on May 5, 2025, Seravalli announced he would be leaving DailyFaceoff.
+In his announcement, he stated that his departure was his own choice.